postmates/centersliderview-android/README.md

 a minimum API of 23 to call `reset()`.
 * Most of the UI is drawn directly to the canvas and accessibility has not been added to this widget.
+* The slider and tooltip drawables are not currently configurable.

 ### Getting started